sharandineshkumar/sharandineshkumar/README.md

 ### 🚀 About Me

-- 🔭 I'm currently working on building hands-on projects around **RAG, LLMs, and backend development** to understand how modern AI systems work in practice.
+- 🔭 **I'm currently working on building hands-on projects around RAG, LLMs, and backend development to understand how modern AI systems work in practice.**
-- 🌱 I'm currently learning to explore **LLM applications, AI agents, and practical AI workflows** while continuously expanding my development skills.
+- 🌱 **I'm currently learning to explore LLM applications, AI agents, and practical AI workflows while continuously expanding my development skills.**
-- 💬 Ask me about **AI, backend development, and building practical applications with C#/.NET, Python, and Java**.
+- 💬 **Ask me about AI, backend development, and building practical applications with C#/.NET, Python, and Java.**
-- ⚡ Fun fact: I enjoy picking apart how apps work internally, then rebuilding the idea myself with new tools.
+- ⚡ **Fun fact: I enjoy picking apart how apps work internally, then rebuilding the idea myself with new tools.**

 ---